 Ukraine is forced to defend itself from a state whose military spending is comparable to the size of the entire Ukrainian GDP

 According to Finance Minister Sergei Marchenko, every day of the war, which has been going on for three years, costs Ukraine an average of UAH 5.6 billion (that is, more than $1 billion is required every 10 days).
-At the same time, as the official reminds, Ukraine finances military expenses exclusively from its own funds - financial assistance from Western partners goes only to finance civilian expenses - paying salaries to public sector employees, pensions.
+At the same time, as the official reminds, Ukraine finances military expenses exclusively from its own funds - financial assistance from Western partners goes only to finance civilian expenses - paying salaries to public sector employees and pensions.

 That is, everything that the Ukrainian economy now produces, and that goes to the budget in the form of taxes, goes to finance defense - military salaries, weapons, equipment, medical supplies.